zero3smart/steemit/app/help/en/faq.md

 ## Are my Steem and Steem Dollar tokens insured in the event of a hack or if someone takes over my account?

 No, it is not.
-If your money is in Steem Power, however, it is impossible for a hacker to take out more than 1/104 per week.
+If your money is in Steem Power, however, it is impossible for a hacker to take out more than 1/13 per week.

 ## How do I set my recovery account?

-How does one setup the “trusted individual” who can identify you independently of your key? https://steemit.com/blockchain/@dan/steemit-releases-groundbreaking-account-recovery-solution
+How does one setup the trusted individual who can identify you independently of your key? https://steemit.com/blockchain/@dan/steemit-releases-groundbreaking-account-recovery-solution

 ## How does the recovery process work?
 What should I do first if I discover that someone hacked my account?